-Over the years, as I have collected feedback on the many, many drafts I’ve completed, I’ve learned a few things about how to work with my beta readers.
+Over the years, as I have collected feedback on many, many drafts.
+Along the way I’ve learned a few things about how to work with beta readers.
+Here are my top 7 tips for working with beta readers.

 1. Choose a Reader in Your Genre